What HTML features promote accessibility?

-The following content describes specific features of HTML that can be used to make a web page more accessible to people with different disabilities.
+The following content describes specific features of HTML that should be used to make a web page more accessible to people with different disabilities.

 If you have a link that isn't self-descriptive, or the link destination could benefit from being explained in more detail, you can add information to a link using the

-To aid tabbing, you can supply links that allow users to jump over chunks of your web page.
-You might want to allow someone to jump over a plethora of navigation links, for example, so they can just read a page’s main content rather than cycle through all of the links.
+To aid tabbing, you can supply a skip link that allow users to jump over chunks of your web page.
+You might want to allow someone to jump over a plethora of navigation links that are found on every page.
+This enables keyboard users to quickly tab over repeated content and go directly to the page's main content:

 <header> <h1>The Heading</h1> <a href="#content">Skip to content</a> </header> <nav> <!-- navigation stuff --> </nav> <section id="content"> <!--your content --> </section>